RockefellerArchiveCenter/docs-guide/add-content.md

 2. Choose "Create new file"

-3. Name the file "LICENSE.md."
+3. Name the file `LICENSE.md.`

-4. Ignore the "Choose a license template" button at the right.

-5. Copy the Markdown formatted text of the[ CC0 1.0 Universal License](https://github.com/idleberg/Creative-Commons-Markdown/edit/master/4.0/zero.markdown) into the new file.
+4. Copy the Markdown formatted text of the[ CC0 1.0 Universal License](https://github.com/idleberg/Creative-Commons-Markdown/edit/master/4.0/zero.markdown) into the new file.

-6. Commit the new file.
+5. Commit the new file.

 ###  \_config.yml